 - Mango Languages – subscription required; $19.99/month or FREE with any participating library.
 I used to get this for free from my local library, and one day they suddenly stopped supporting it.
 It’s similar to Duolingo, but it focuses more on visual and audio.
 The monthly subscription is $19.99, but you’ll have over 70 languages at your fingertips.
-I love that in-between lessons, it will give you culture tips.
+I love those in-between lessons, it will give you culture tips.
+I love those in-between lessons that give you cultural tips.
 You can access Mango Languages via web and download lessons through the app (iOS and Android) on to your phone or tablet.

 - Polly Lingual – free with in-app purchases.
 This used to be called Daijoubu and now is part of a language suite where you can learn other languages also.
 I have this on my AppleTV as well as on my iPhone for easy access and learning on the go.
 If you want to unlock all 13 languages, you’ll need to get the Polly Passport.
 The annual fee is $9.99.
 I love this subscription because I can also access it on other devices.
 It’s also one of the cheaper options out there.
 One thing to note is that you can also hire a Polly Ambassador who are live video tutors.
 Their rates and experience are listed clearly.